Jonathan India Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Cardinals pitching staff ranks 11th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 12th in the league.

-- Wainwright (1-0) takes the mound for the Cardinals in his fourth start of the season.
-He has a 5.74 ERA in 15 2/3 innings pitched, with eight strikeouts.
+- Matz gets the start for the Cardinals, his 10th of the season.
+He is 0-5 with a 5.05 ERA and 43 strikeouts through 46 1/3 innings pitched.

-- In his most recent appearance on Thursday, the right-hander went 5 2/3 innings against the Los Angeles Dodgers, allowing two earned runs while surrendering five hits.
+- The left-hander last appeared on Saturday against the Los Angeles Dodgers, when he went 4 2/3 innings, allowing no earned runs while giving up six hits.

-- The 41-year-old has put up a 5.74 ERA and 4.6 strikeouts per nine innings across three games this season, while allowing a batting average of .303 to his opponents.
+- The 31-year-old has an ERA of 5.05, with 8.4 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.